Lover’s Knot Stacked Bangle Wire Weave Tutorial

 Use your thumb to bend the long end of the wire all the way around the lower jaw of your pliers until the two ends of the wire are parallel to one another, as shown.

-Repeat on the remaining 2-inch wire.
-Form the hinge pins with flat nose pliers.
+Repeat on the remaining 2-inch wire. - Begin Forming the Hook

 Align one mark on your wire with the edge of your flat-nose pliers.
 Grasp the wire firmly with the tips of your pliers.

-Use your thumb to push the long end of the wire all the way around the lower jaw of your pliers, as you did for the hinge pins in Step 23.
-Use flat nose pliers to begin forming the V into a hook.
+Use your thumb to push the long end of the wire all the way around the lower jaw of your pliers, as you did for the hinge pins in Step 23. - Finish Forming the Hook

 Measure and mark both arms of the hook at 7/8-inch from the front of the hook.
 Trim both arms at the marks.